linkml/linkml/docs/schemas/arrays.md

 Dimensions can be further parameterized, giving them names and cardinality constraints.

-Similarly to anonymous arrays, the following demonstrate setting a single-dimensional array with cardinality constraints...
+Similarly to bounded arrays, the following demonstrate setting a single-dimensional array with cardinality constraints...

 Minimum cardinality: